ReFusion: A Diffusion Large Language Model with Parallel Autoregressive Decoding: Case Study

 \subsection{Code Generation Case Study}

-Table~\ref{tab:case study} showcases responses to the same MBPP problem as Figure~\ref{fig: code_visual} from different models. \textsc{ReFusion}'s ability to globally plan the overall structure via a diffusion-based process while locally infilling details autoregressively results in better-structured, high-quality code, demonstrating its superiority over existing MDMs.
+Table~\ref{tab:case study} showcases responses to the same MBPP problem as Figure~\ref{fig: code_visual} from different models. \textsc{ReFusion}'s ability to globally sketch the high-level structure via a diffusion-based process while locally infilling details autoregressively results in better-structured, high-quality code, demonstrating its superiority over existing MDMs.